ELai97k/EnDroid/README.md

 # Endroid is a general, multi-purpose bot with some fun commands and auto-responses.

 # Endroid can make polls, has an 8ball function, play music and set reminders.

+# Endroid also has auto moderation functions, role reactions, and bad word filters.